Bachelor of Science in Software Engineering

 - Long lasting understanding of the process in managing large-scale software projects.

-- Having business, technical, and analytical skills employers want.
+- Having a business, technical, and analytical skills employers want.

 Understanding of core concepts such as programming, analysis, database, and application development.